Simple Black Bean Soup

 What I loved about the recipe was the simplicity of the flavors: sautéed onion and garlic, toasted cumin seed and crushed red pepper flakes.
 But there was an element of surprise, too, lent by the zest of an orange.
 Somehow, through all of the bold, beany flavors, the citrusy brightness prevailed.

-Friends, if you’ve been reading for awhile, you know I’m a briner and a soaker.
+Friends, if you’ve been reading for awhile, you know I’m a bean briner and a soaker.
 But I recently learned that with black beans, brining and soaking is not necessary.
 And in fact, it might be preferable both taste and texture-wise not to soak/brine.

 Black bean soup ingredients: